g0dj0k3r/Network-scaner/README.md

 # Network-scaner

-Netwrok-scaner is a simple and efficient network scanning tool designed to help users discover active devices, open ports, and services on a network.
+Network-scaner is a simple and efficient network scanning tool designed to help users discover active devices, open ports, and services on a network.
 This tool is ideal for system administrators, network engineers, and cybersecurity professionals looking for quick network reconnaissance.

 ## Features
 - Get Website ip